 - Mental Health America

-- This website provides information about co-occurring disorders, how to recognize when a friend or family member may have them, support groups for people with a mental health disorder or a substance abuse problem, depression and substance abuse issues among youth, and more.
+- This website provides information about co-occurring disorders, how to recognize when a friend or family member may have them, support groups for people with a mental health disorder or a substance use problem, depression and substance use issues among youth, and more.
 Información en Español.

-- HealthyPlace.com provides various reports about co-occurring disorders, including one on its growing prevalence and another on the comparison of individuals diagnosed first with a mental illness then substance abuse, versus those being treated for substance abuse and then being diagnosed with a mental illness.
-It addresses in great detail the presence of depression and substance abuse in an individual as well as treatment for various co-occurring disorders.
-It offers chat rooms, forums, definitions, medication information, books, support groups and more.
+- HealthyPlace.com provides various reports about co-occurring disorders, including one on its growing prevalence and another on the comparison of individuals diagnosed first with a mental illness then substance use, versus those being treated for substance use and then being diagnosed with a mental illness.
+It addresses the presence of depression and substance use in an individual as well as treatment for various co-occurring disorders.
+It offers chat rooms, forums, definitions, medication information, books, support groups, and more.

 - Evidence-Based Practices, SAMHSA